ashratigan/bucket-list-client/README.md

 The page has a welcome background of a slideshow of pictures until the user signs up or sign in.

 ## In progress
-I am trying to update the display of the created, so it is more similar to the example bucketlists.
+I am trying to update the display of the created bucketlists, so they are more similar to the example bucketlists.
 I would like to add an input form at the top of each bucketlist that could patch to the bucketlist and add a new task to the end of the list.

 ## User Stories
 As a user, I can view bucket list examples.